Have you ever wondered—even just a little—if you should start homeschooling? Is homeschooling better? Do you wonder if you really can?

 Remember, homeschooling doesn’t mean your child has no challenges to work through or gets no social time at all.
 There are MANY opportunities for your child to have social experiences and growth through homeschool.

-In fact, many homeschoolers find they have to be careful to guard their family time because so many group classes and other options are available!
-That is a subject with a lot of information, so check out the blog on socialization for ideas on how to teach social skills and even more on this topic.
+In fact, many homeschoolers find they have to guard their family time because so many group classes and other options are available!
+Check out the blog post on social skills for ideas on how to teach social skills and more on this topic.

 Lastly, some homeschoolers may be less skilled socially, but we all know there are socially unskilled children in other school settings as well.
-Getting an education in a brick-and-mortar school is by no means the key to a child growing socially healthy.
+Getting an education in a brick-and-mortar school is by no means the only key to a child growing up to be socially healthy.

 Homeschooling creates a lot of opportunities to teach values that lead children to serve more in their communities as adults and have stronger family and friend relationships throughout their lives.